Existence of steady Navier-Stokes flows exterior to an infinite cylinder: Introduction

 By the formula

 where $\times$ is the cross product in $\R^3$, and by $\oprot V=0$, we rewrite \eqref{intro.eq.NP0} as

 with the pressure

 We analyze the perturbed nonlinear system \eqref{intro.eq.NP} to prove Theorem \ref{thm.main}.
 As will be seen in Section \ref{sec.lin.prob.}, the fundamental solution for the linearized problem has better decay compared with the one for the non-perturbed case when $\alpha=\gamma=0$.
-Consequently, an improvement of decay can be seen similar to the 2D case \cite{HW2013, Higaki2023, MT2023}.
-However, it should be emphasized, that a new analysis is necessary because the system \eqref{intro.eq.NP} is three-dimensional.
+Consequently, an improvement of decay can be seen similar to the two-dimensional case \cite{HW2013, Higaki2023, MT2023}.
+However, a new analysis is necessary because the system \eqref{intro.eq.NP} is three-dimensional, and in particular because the vertical component has to be controlled separately.

 This paper is organized as follows.
 In Section \ref{sec.lin.prob.}, we study the linearized problem of \eqref{intro.eq.NP} and prove decay estimates of the solutions.
 In Section \ref{sec.pf}, we prove Theorem \ref{thm.main}.